Maurice Boucher

-Maurice Boucher (21 June 1953 – 10 July 2022) was a Canadian gangster, convicted murderer, reputed drug trafficker, and outlaw biker—once president of the Hells Angels' Quebec Nomads chapter.
+Maurice Boucher (21 June 1953 – 10 July 2022) was a Canadian gangster, convicted murderer, reputed drug trafficker, and outlaw biker.
+He was once president of the Quebec Nomads chapter of the Hells Angels Motorcycle Club.
 Boucher led Montreal's Hells Angels against the rival Rock Machine biker gang during the Quebec Biker War (Guerre des motards au Québec) of 1994 through 2002 in Quebec, Canada.
-In 2002, Boucher was convicted of ordering the murders of two Quebec prison officers in an effort to destabilize the Quebec Justice system.
+In 2002, Boucher was convicted on two counts of first degree murder for ordering the murders of two Quebec prison officers in an effort to destabilize the Quebec Justice system.

 He was sent to serve three life sentences at Canada's only supermax prison, in Sainte-Anne-des-Plaines.
 While imprisoned there, Boucher survived several assassination attempts motivated by his infamy, and was placed in a special unit of the prison to isolate him.
 Authorities transferred him in June 2022 to the nearby Archambault Institution under conditions of secrecy so he could receive palliative care following the metastasis of his throat cancer.
 He died 10 July 2022.

 Boucher had two children, Alexandra Mongeau and Francis Boucher, who have also been involved in organized crime.

 Early life

-Born in Causapscal, Quebec, Canada, he was raised in poverty in the Hochelaga-Maisonneuve borough of inner-city Montreal, where his family moved when he was two years old.
-Boucher had seven siblings; his father worked as a construction worker while his mother stayed at home to raise their eight children.
-Boucher's father was an alcoholic who frequently beat his wife and children, and his mother was described as the main source of love during his childhood.
-Boucher's father was described as "a severe man who tolerated no lip from his children" and imposed an "iron discipline" on his children.
+Born in Causapscal, Quebec, Canada, Boucher was raised in poverty in the Hochelaga-Maisonneuve borough of inner-city Montreal, where his family moved when he was two years old.
+Boucher had seven siblings; his father, Albert Boucher (1926-2006), was a construction worker while his mother, Claire Boily (1935-2009), stayed at home to raise their eight children.
+Boucher's father was an alcoholic who frequently beat his wife and children.
+His mother was described as the main source of love during his childhood.
+Albert Boucher was described as "a severe man who tolerated no lip from his children" and imposed an "iron discipline" on his eight children.
 In the 1960s and 1970s, the construction industry in Quebec was dominated by the Mafia-linked union boss André "Dédé" Desjardins, known as le roi de la construction ("the king of construction"), who ran the Conseil des métiers de la construction union quite brutally.
 The world that Boucher grew up in was a world where violence was commonplace and where corruption was accepted as normal.
-Boucher's school reports describe him as an indifferent student and he dropped out of school in grade 9 to work odd jobs.
+Boucher's school report cards describe him as an indifferent student and he dropped out of school in grade 9 to work odd jobs.
 In April 1973, the 19-year-old Boucher committed his first known crime, when he stole $200 from a dépanneur.
 In July 1974, Boucher got a certificate allowing him to work in the construction industry, but he only lasted a week before being fired due to problems caused by his heavy drinking and drug use.